Google launches same-day delivery in San Francisco Bay Area

 Shoppers who sign up will get six months of free, same-day delivery of online orders placed with select retailers in the area.
 Google plans to charge for the service in the future, but it has not decided how much yet.

-Companies taking part in the test include national retailers such as Target, Office Depot Inc ODP.N, Staples Inc (SPLS.O) and Toys 'R' Us Inc and smaller, local firms such as Blue Bottle Coffee and Palo Alto Toy & Sport.
+Companies taking part in the test include national retailers such as Target, Office Depot Inc, Staples Inc and Toys 'R' Us Inc and smaller, local firms such as Blue Bottle Coffee and Palo Alto Toy & Sport.

 Google is working with local courier companies that pick up products from local stores and deliver them to shoppers' homes.

-Google Shopping Express is the latest sign the company is expanding from its online search roots into e-commerce, where it is competing more with Amazon (AMZN.O), the world's largest Internet retailer.
+Google Shopping Express is the latest sign the company is expanding from its online search roots into e-commerce, where it is competing more with Amazon, the world's largest Internet retailer.

 By getting into local delivery services, Google is joining an increasingly crowded field.

-Wal-Mart Stores Inc (WMT.N), the world's largest retailer, is testing a same-day delivery service called Walmart To Go in five metro areas.
+Wal-Mart Stores Inc, the world's largest retailer, is testing a same-day delivery service called Walmart To Go in five metro areas.

-EBay Inc (EBAY.O) launched a same-day delivery service in San Francisco and New York last year.
+EBay Inc launched a same-day delivery service in San Francisco and New York last year.

 (Reporting by Alistair Barr.
 Editing by Andre Grenon)